alanlou/leetcode-patterns/README.md

 When prepare for coding interviews, I find that practicing by topics is usually more efficient that randomly tackling problems.

 I summarized some typical questions under their respective topics and made sure all the code is as clean as possible.
-I hope this list will help more people like myself better understand data structures and grasp algorithm patterns.
+I hope this list will help more people like myself better understand data structures and grasp algorithmic patterns.

 (Please consider leaving a star if you find this repo helpful &#9733; )